mijndert/blog/src/uses.md

 ---
-title: "Uses"
+title: Uses
-layout: "layouts/page.html"
+layout: layouts/page.html
-date: Last Modified
+summary: A list of hardware and software I use on a daily basis.
-summary: "A list of hardware and software I use on a daily basis."
+publish: true
 ---

 ## Hardware